CryptoAutistic80/Nextcord-Cog-Bot/readME.md

 1. `main.py`: This file contains the main code for initializing and running the Discord bot.
 It handles the bot's setup, event handling, and command execution.

 2. `chat.py`: This file implements a chat functionality for the Discord bot.
-It allows users to have interactive conversations with the bot using the `chat` command.
+It allows users to have interactive conversations with the bot using the `/chat` command.

 3. `eightball.py`: This file implements a Magic 8-Ball functionality for the Discord bot.
-Users can ask questions to the Magic 8-Ball using the `magic8ball` command.
+Users can ask questions to the Magic 8-Ball using the `/magic8ball` command.

 4. `paint.py`: This file implements a painting functionality for the Discord bot.
 It allows users to generate and manipulate images based on text prompts or uploaded images.